Kadamattathu Kathanar (TV series): Curse of Thripangottu Kovilakkam (episodes 187–202)

-The entity along with Kalyani's spirit decide to kill Surya Varma and absorb his soul and Kalyani's to become more powerful.
-Kathannar and Kalidasan locate the demon's hideout and rescue Surya Varma.
-They devise a plan to capture the two evil spirits and successfully subdue them.
-The demon entity is exorcized, while the spirit of Kalyani is subdued and blessed as a goddess among the serpents at the Sarpakavu.

-The prince is rescued and reunited with his family by both sorcerers.
-Kalidasan expresses his gratitude to Kathannar and bids a teary farewell and then Kathannar embarks on his next mission.

 Vampire of Chandanamangalathu Tharavadu (episodes 202–217)

-Jagathan Thambi and his family, which consists of his wife Satyabhama, sisters Unnimaya & Parvati and his grandmother, move to their ancestral home Chandanamangalathu Tharavadu which is famed for its dark past.
-The family settle in and begin cleaning up the home that had been desolate for decades.
-Thambi hires a group of men to repair and rearrange the house and its surroundings.
-During their work, the men unearth a sealed brass pot and accidentally release an evil spirit.
-Here begins trouble for the family at Chandanamangalathu Tharavadu.

-The spirit is of Gauri, a maidservant's daughter who was in love with the young male heir of the house's previous occupants decades ago.
-After being mercilessly killed by the family, she returned as a vengeful spirit and tormented the family and village but was subdued and exorcised by a powerful sorcerer in a brass pot.
-After being released in the present time, she kills and possesses Unnimaya and subsequently kills the worker men.
-Gauri starts causing supernatural attacks to the family members with the intent of killing them.

-Devastated, the family calls for Kathannar, who successfully subdues and destroys the evil spirit in an intense supernatural battle.
-With this, Kathannar assures the family that Jagathan Thambi and Satyabhama would be soon blessed with a child.
+Jagathan Thambi and his family move to their ancestral home Chandanamangalathu Tharavadu which has been desolate for decades.
+Thambi hires a group of men to repair the house but the men unearth a sealed brass pot and accidentally release the evil spirit Gauri, a maidservant's daughter who was in love with the young male heir decades ago.
+After being mercilessly killed by the family she returned as a vengeful spirit and tormented the family and village but was subdued and exorcised by a powerful sorcerer in a brass pot.
+After being released, Gauri causes supernatural attacks on the family members with the intent of killing them.
+Kathanar successfully subdues and destroys the evil spirit in an intense supernatural battle, and assures the family that they will be soon blessed with a child.